benfertig/timestamper/extra_files/build_instructions/Run_and_build_from_source_mac.md

     * Then, go to "Contents" -> "Resources" -> "lib".
     * Paste the three .dylib files you just copied into this "lib" folder.<br />

-You can now exit out of all *Finder* windows.
-You should now be able to run the *Time Stamper* application (.app) as a standalone program that does not require any external libraries.
-Congratulations, you have successfully built the *Time Stamper* program from the source code on a *Mac*.
+If you have built version 0.3.0 or later of the *Time Stamper* program for your *Mac*, there are several more steps you need to perform in order to make the program run properly.
+If this applies to you, continue on with the section below.
+Otherwise, you can skip to the section titled [**Completed *Time Stamper* application**]().

 #### Copy additional folders (version 0.3.0 and later only)
-If you have built version 0.3.0 or later of the *Time Stamper* program for your *Mac*, then your *Time Stamper* application (.app) will **not** run unless you copy some additional folders to their appropriate locations.
-If this applies to you, follow the instructions below.
+Application (.app) builds for versions 0.3.0 or later of the *Time Stamper* program will **not** run unless some additional folders are copied to their appropriate locations.
 * From a *Finder* window, navigate to the *Time Stamper* application (.app) you created earlier, right-click on it and select "Show Package Contents".
 * Then, go to "Contents" -> "Resources".
 * Copy the following two folders to your clipboard: